openstack/charm-guide/doc/source/admin/storage/ceph-rbd-mirror.rst

 them with the use of the ceph-rbd-mirror charm.
 See the `charm's documentation`_ for basic information and charm limitations.

 RBD mirroring is only one aspect of datacentre redundancy.
-Refer to `Ceph RADOS Gateway Multisite Replication`_ and other work to arrive at a complete solution.
+Refer to :doc:`ceph-rgw-multisite` and other work to arrive at a complete solution.

 Performance considerations
 --------------------------